 Environmentalist authors from the mid-nineteenth through the mid-twentieth centuries shared a conviction that the experience of wilderness was crucial to the health of American society.
 That conviction has all but disappeared from contemporary social commentary.
 This presentation will look at the writings of authors such as Ralph Waldo Emerson, Henry David Thoreau, John Muir, Theodore Roosevelt, Aldo Leopold, and Sigurd Olson in an attempt to reclaim an important voice in American social and political life.

-Richard is also willing to discuss with you other ideas for programs, such as book discussions, presentations and workshops in areas related to the topics outlined above.
+Rick is also willing to discuss with you other ideas for programs, such as book discussions, presentations and workshops in areas related to the topics outlined above.